felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 correcting notes in the rare cases where your notes are unclear and you must refer to the book.
-Trust me, it can save you a lot of time, and also makes sharing that nugget in the future even easier ("As the DevOps Handbook says on page 49, improvement of daily work is even more important than daily work!").
+Trust me, it can save you a lot of time, and also makes sharing that nugget in the future even easier (e.g. "As the DevOps Handbook says on page 49, improvement of daily work is even more important than daily work!").

 Side effects may include people calling you a bookworm.